<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=481164012244046&amp;ev=PageView&amp;noscript=1">

 Norwegian Net wealth tax

-How to plan your taxes and reduce norwegian net wealth tax
+How to plan taxes and avoid Norwegian net wealth tax

 To pay Norwegian tax every year of around 1% of the global net wealth – including on the home, cars, shares, bank savings, etc. situated outside Norway – may come as a surprise for many foreigners working in Norway.